btrotta/advent-of-code-2024/Readme.md

 ## Day 19
 For part a, use depth-first search.
 For part b, use dynamic programming to recursively calculate the number of ways of making the first `n` colours of the design.

+## Day 20
+For part a, use bread-first search to create a dictionary of distances from the start to any wall, and another dictionary of distances from the end to any wall.
+This can be done with only 2 iterations of the search algorithm.
+For part b, create similar dictionaries, but instead measure distances from the start/end to points _adjacent_ to a wall.
+For any 2 such points, the shortest cheat between them is given by the Manhattan distance.